argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 ### Compile a sample that finetunes the HF model

 #### Start container
-If you are not already in a singularity container (with the pre-reqs installed),
+If you are not already in a Singularity container (with the pre-reqs installed),
 start a new Model Zoo Singularity container with
 ```
 cd ~/sambanova/modelzoo